 We made sure to fill our raised bed with lots of soil.
 Right out of the bag, the soil is rich, moist, with very little clumps.
 I really feel like our plants will thrive this year.

 I want to try growing root vegetables since I’ve never had issues with those and since I’m sowing directly, I’ll be able to harvest through fall.
 I’m also considering collards for the same reason.
 This garden is an extra project on my plate, one that I look forward to ever year, but I really don’t want to have to fight with it or come home to sad veggies after spending a few days away, you know?
 I am all about that hands-free, no-frills life these days.
 I just want to be able to enjoy the garden with the kids.

 Our raised bed is 3.5 x 3.5 feet so I decided to section it off in three rows and columns assuming that each plant may spread a little wide.
 I wanted to be mindful of spacing for optimum sunlight and air flow.
 One quad will be designated for two varieties of herbs since they tend to do well when planted closely.
 I was able to achieve this spacing with some small nails and twine.
 I just eyeballed it.
 Perfection is overrated!

 I’m excited to see how things progress with our garden this year and I feel good about growing our own veggies in a way that is more friendly to the environment.
+And I’ve done it all without the help of a handyman or gardner so far – so don’t go looking for my HomeAdvisor review just yet!
 I’m waiting on a few seed packets and then we will get the seeds down.
 Once they sprout, I’ll be sure to update!